builab/DomainFit/example/example2.md

 ## Step 2: Automatically divided the PDBs into domains (phenix must be sourced if it is not in the path)
-This step segments the PDB in `pdb_files` directory automatically into domains and writes the domain info (.domains) in the `domains` directory with the DPAM format.
+This step segments the PDB in 'pdb_files' automatically into domains and writes the domain info (.domains) in the 'domains' folder with the DPAM format.

 	process_predicted_models_adaptive.py pdb_files domains 10 split_model_by_compact_regions=True